How to Leverage Site Visit Opportunities in the COVID-19 Environment

 Video Conferencing as the Next Normal

-When an in-person visit is not feasible, economic development professionals have learned how to communicate with Zoom, Microsoft Teams, and other virtual meeting platforms.
-These online portals allow for the next best opportunity to connect and interact with relative ease.
-Creating up to date, complementary community virtual and in-person tours that highlight important features that include quality of life will help position a community as the best location for a project.
+When an in-person visit is not feasible, economic development professionals have adapted very well to using Zoom, Microsoft Teams, Cisco WebEx and other virtual meeting platforms to conduct business.
+These technology tools allow for the next best opportunity to connect and interact in person without being in the same room.
+Having the flexibility to conduct business in-person and virtually as time moves forward will help position a community, region and state to be as successful as possible.

 Efficient and Effective Tours Are Still Possible

 Even under the current circumstances, communities can implement site visits effectively and efficiently.
-The local economic development team will need to be thoughtful and strategic in its approach to create a memorable virtual visit for the site selector and project team.
-Be prepared to pivot by having these new tools readily available in your economic development toolbox.
+The economic development team representing a geographic area needs to be thoughtful and strategic in its approach in order to create a memorable virtual visit for the site selector and client.
+By being prepared to leverage these technology tools, economic development leaders can help ensure the long-term success of their area.